Dutch Oven Daddy

 Why do I use instant rice when it still takes an hour to cook?

-Can I used regular rice?
+Can I use regular rice?

 How long will the leftovers last?

-BBQ Chicken and rice served on a white plate with the dutch oven in the background.
+BBQ Chicken and Rice served on a white plate with the dutch oven in the background

 More One Pot Recipes with Rice